 When Check Security is enabled, for each user role Studio Pro checks which forms are accessible, either directly in the menu bar or indirectly by following forms and microflows.
 For each of those forms, Studio Pro checks whether referred attributes and associations are accessible for the current user role.
 If not, an error is added to the error list.
 These errors are only shown if there are no other consistency errors.

-The project status indicates the security status for the current project security level.
+The app status indicates the security status for the current app security level.

 |Complete||All security settings for the current security level have been configured.|